SK

 The situation

-A 12-person marketing agency runs on 30 or more SaaS tools spread across client projects and internal operations.
-Billing is distributed across 4 different cards, there is no single view of total spend, and no formal review process for renewals.
-The tipping point came when a $4,800 per year project management tool auto-renewed without any review or notice.
+A marketing agency runs on SaaS tools spread across client projects and internal operations.
+Billing is distributed across multiple cards, there is no single view of total spend, and no formal review process for renewals.
+The tipping point came when an annual project management tool auto-renewed without any review or notice.

 What he did